- Green finance is any structured financial activity that’s been created to ensure a better environmental outcome.

 - Sustainable use of natural resources and land

-Growing international interest
+Growing international interest in green finance

 One common green finance instrument is the green bond.
 There is a code of conduct that defines what constitutes a green bond.
 To qualify, a bond must adhere to criteria on the use of proceeds, have a process for project evaluation and selection, ensure proper management of any proceeds, and offer detailed reporting.